FairRootGroup/FairSoft/legacy/advanced.md

 We found that - in some cases - the selection of the SDK differs between `brew`, `cmake` and default shell environment (likely depending on the system's upgrade history, user configuration, and software versions).
 For most software packages this is not an issue.
-However, the Root is very sensitive on the chosen SDK.
-This is a known issue to the upstream Root developers, but so far they have not found a way to make this more robust (as of a comment by Axel in April '22).
+However, the ROOT is very sensitive on the chosen SDK.
+This is a known issue to the upstream ROOT developers, but so far they have not found a way to make this more robust (as of a comment by Axel in April '22).
 A "wrong" SDK may result in compilation errors as reported in https://github.com/root-project/root/issues/7881.